fzlee/alipay/README.md

     appid="",
     app_notify_url=None,  # the default notify path
     app_private_key_string=app_private_key_string,
-    # alipay public key, do not use your public key!
+    # alipay public key, do not use your own public key!
     alipay_public_key_string=alipay_public_key_string,
     sign_type="RSA" # RSA or RSA2
     debug=False  # False by default
 )

-# If you don't know what ISV is, then forget about what I mentioned below
+# Forget about what I mentioned below if you don't know what ISV is
 # either app_auth_code or app_auth_token should not be None
 isv_alipay = ISVAliPay(
     appid="",
     app_notify_url=None,  # the default notify path
     app_private_key_string="",
-    # alipay public key, do not use your public key!
+    # alipay public key, do not use your own public key!
     alipay_public_key_string=alipay_public_key_string,
     sign_type="RSA" # RSA or RSA2
     debug=False  # False by default,